ProEnergyVIP/Cortex/WHITEBOARD_MIGRATION.md

 ### New Methods

 #### 1. `add_update(agent_name, update_type, content, tags=None)`
-Add an update to the shared context from an agent.
+Add an update to the Whiteboard from an agent.

 ```python
 context.add_update(